braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/analytics/setting_user_ids.md

 {% endtabs %}

 {% alert warning %}
 Be sure to call this method in your application's main thread.
-Calling the method asynchronously can lead to broken functionality.
+Calling the method asynchronously can lead to undefined behavior.
 {% endalert %}

 >  __Do not call `changeUser()` when a user logs out. `changeUser()` should only be called when the user logs into the application.__ Setting `changeUser()` to a static default value will associate ALL user activity with that default "user" until the user logs in again.